Dyalog/OSS-Projects/README.md

 ## Learn Dyalog APL

-Whether you're new to APL or an experienced programmer looking to master Dyalog, these resources will help you on your journey:
+Whether you're new to APL or an experienced programmer looking to master Dyalog APL, these resources will help you on your journey:

 - [Learning APL by Stefan Kruger](https://xpqz.github.io/learnapl/intro.html): A beginner-friendly resource that introduces APL concepts interactively and intuitively.
 - [Mastering Dyalog APL](https://www.dyalog.com/mastering-dyalog-apl.htm): A comprehensive guide to building expertise in Dyalog APL, from basics to advanced topics.